 ber_decoder This is the generic restartable1 BER decoder (Basic Encoding Rules).
 This decoder would create and/or fill the target structure for you.
-See Section 2.1.1 on the next page.
+See Section 2.1.1.

-1Restartable means that if the decoder encounters the end of the buffer, it will fail, but may later be invoked again with the rest of the buffer to continue decoding.
+1Restartability mean that if the decoder encounters the end of the buffer it may be invoked again with the rest of the buffer to continue decoding.

 - der_encoder This is the generic DER encoder (Distinguished Encoding Rules).
 This encoder will take the target structure and encode it into a series of bytes.
-See Section 2.1.2 on page 13.
+See Section 2.1.2.
 NOTE: DER encoding is a subset of BER.
 Any BER decoder should be able to handle DER input. - xer_decoder This is the generic XER decoder.
 It takes both BASIC-XER or CANONICAL-XER encodings and deserializes the data into a local, machine-dependent representation.
-See Section 2.1.4 on page 15. - xer_encoder This is the XER encoder (XML Encoding Rules).
+See Section 2.1.4. - xer_encoder This is the XER encoder (XML Encoding Rules).
 This encoder will take the target structure and represent it as an XML (text) document using either BASIC-XER or CANONICAL-XER encoding rules.
-See Section 2.1.3 on page 14. - uper_decoder This is the Unaligned PER decoder. - uper_encoder This is the Unaligned Basic PER encoder.
+See Section 2.1.3. - uper_decoder This is the Unaligned PER decoder. - uper_encoder This is the Unaligned Basic PER encoder.
 This encoder will take the target structure and encode it into a series of bytes. - check_constraints Check that the contents of the target structure are semantically valid and constrained to appropriate implicit or explicit subtype constraints.
-See Section 2.1.5 on page 15. - print_struct This function convert the contents of the passed target structure into human readable form.
+See Section 2.1.5. - print_struct This function convert the contents of the passed target structure into human readable form.
 This form is not formal and cannot be converted back into the structure, but it may turn out to be useful for debugging or quick-n-dirty printing.
+See Section 2.1.6.

-See Section 2.1.6 on page 16. - free_struct This is a generic disposal which frees the target structure.
-See Section 2.1.7 on page 16.
+free_struct This is a generic disposal which frees the target structure.
+See Section 2.1.7.